Metricstream Logo

 To minimize the impact of third-party risks on business performance and brand image, the scope of TPM is expanding beyond traditional surveys and assessments for third-party risks and compliance.
 Companies are now taking more comprehensive steps to ensure that their third parties not only comply with regulations, but also protect confidential IT information, avoid unethical practices, keep up a safe and healthy working environment, strengthen supply chain security, handle disruptions effectively, and sustain high quality and performance levels.

 It is in this context that there emerges the need for an integrated view of third-party risk, compliance, performance, quality, and adherence to contracts.
-Developing a strategy for optimizing third party relationships is essential, as is knowing the third parties one deals with.
+Developing a strategy for optimizing third-party relationships is essential, as is knowing the third parties one deals with.

 Third-Party Risk Management

-Key Trends Driving the Focus on TPM
+Key Trends Driving the Focus on TPRM

-Virtualization - Technology has dramatically changed the way organizations operate.
+Technology has dramatically changed the way organizations operate.
 With the advent of the cloud, virtual data centers, and hosted apps, companies are using vendors to process their critical business information, thus transferring data outside their firewalls.
 Recent data breaches and security incidents have highlighted the vendor risks that come with virtualization, and the need to have deeper visibility into the third-party ecosystem.

-Social Media - On one hand social media improves transparency, collaboration, and efficiency across the third-party network.
+On one hand social media improves transparency, collaboration, and efficiency across the third-party network.
 On the other hand it brings along potential security risks and privacy concerns for business-critical information.
 The key is to leverage social media to gather third-party intelligence, while also identifying and mitigating the risks that come along.

-Best Practices to Enhance Your TPM Program
+Best Practices to Enhance Your TPRM Program

 1. Manage and Assess Third-Party Risks: